ovanderzee/clear-folder/README.md

 ## Return codes

 Clear-folder returns the number of emptied folders.
-When no folders are specified, clear-folder prints an helpful message and returns -1 When one of folders points at or outside the current working diectory, clear-folder aborts and returns -1
+When no folders are specified, clear-folder prints an helpful message and returns -1.
+When one of folders points at or outside the current working directory, clear-folder aborts and returns -1.